-Ed Cone is recognized world-wide for his expertise on the chemistry and pharmacology of drugs of abuse.
-At PinneyAssociates, he leads the evaluation of abuse-deterrent formulations and development of novel drug delivery systems, based on his knowledge of pharmacokinetics and drug testing methodologies, he consults with clients on the:
+Edward (Ed) J. Cone is recognized world-wide for his expertise on the chemistry and pharmacology of drugs of abuse.
+At PinneyAssociates, based on his expert knowledge of pharmacokinetics and drug testing methodologies, he consults with clients on the:

 Throughout his career, Ed has emphasized the value of applying real-world experience to solving problems in the laboratory.
 Doing just that, his practical model for in vitro laboratory assessment of abuse-deterrence predicted much of what appears in the 2015 FDA Guidance on Abuse-Deterrent Opioids — Evaluation and Labeling.
 He has presented in meetings with the FDA reviewing divisions and Advisory Committees on behalf of numerous pharmaceutical clients.

 At the Addiction Research Center of the National Institute on Drug Abuse, Ed completed a series of seminal studies on the metabolism and excretion of opioid agonists and antagonists.
 As Chief of the Chemistry Section, he was responsible for executing a variety of clinical studies concerning the pharmacokinetics and pharmacodynamics of psychoactive drugs.
 He has extensive experience in the design and execution of clinical research studies and has trained many doctoral candidates.